beneslami/Synchronization/README.md

 which is based on Transfer Of Communication (TOC).
 The thread which generates the data is called **publisher** and the thread which owns the data processing function is called **Subscriber**.
 The activity of TOC is called **Callback Registration**.
 The activity of invoking the function through functin pointers by publisher is called **Notification**.

+**Notification Chains** is an architectural concept used to notify multiple subscribers interested in a particular event.
+A party which generates an event is called **Publisher** and parties which are interested in being notified of the event are called **Subscriber**.
+So, in essence, there is one publisher and multiple subscribers.

+**Thread Cancellation** refers to cancelling a thread while it is working.
+Any thread can cancel the operation of other threads by calling ```thread_cancel()``` API.
+Threads can be canceled in two ways: Asynchronous or Deferred.
+In Asynchronous mode, a thread which wants to cancel the operation of the other thread, sends a cancel request to the victim thread.
+At this point of time, the
+OS will queue this request and after a while the OS cancels the victim thread.
+This is why it is called Asynchronous.
+However, asynchronous cancellation of a thread may cause three below problems:
+1. Resource leaking: there may be some variable on heap memory that are not get freed after cancelling the operation of the victim thread.
+2. Cause invariant or data structure corruption
+3. Deadlocks